 How long should you leave it before you drink it?

 Some say a minimum of two months is needed for the drink to mature (so just in time for Christmas) whereas others specify a minimum of 3 months, while yet others suggest the longer you leave it the better (like years)!
 I’m having one mid Feb (a 4 month wait) and saving the other bottle for next Christmas.

-Another bone of contention.
+Another bone of contention in how to make sloe gin.
 1 liter of gin will actually make 2 liter bottles of sloe gin as the sloes take up half of the space.
 Some websites say cheap gin makes cheap sloe gin, but others say the tastes of the sloes is strong enough to overwhelm the flavor anyway.
 You decide.
-I went somewhere in the middle with a bottle of Gordon’s London gin.
+I went somewhere in the middle with a bottle of Gordon’s London gin

-Once sloes, gin and sugar have been added together (I found the order of sloes > gin > sugar worked best followed by a final top up of gin) shake for half a minute and then lay on its side in a dark cupboard.
+Once sloes, gin and sugar have been added together (I found the order of sloes > sugar > gin worked best) shake for half a minute and then lay on its side in a dark cupboard.
 Then every other day give a little shake and twist 180 degrees for 2 months.
 Then strain the sloe gin through muslin into another bottle come drinking time in case the old maggot, stalk, leave is still in there.

 So if sticking to the first frost approach then the start of November looks a good time to go picking.
 If keen to get going now, pick them and simply stick them in the freezer overnight.
 This will simulate that first frost, split the skins, and once defrosted will allow them to release more of their juices come the actual gin drinking time.
 So now you know how to make sloe gin 🙂